Home Compare MAP.MC vs NN.AS

 Mapfre vs NN Group N.V.: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Mapfre, carrying a narrow edge on profitability.
+Mapfre, holds the cleaner structural position, with the lead spread across stability and growth.
 NN still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.